-Last week, as a grateful family and community welcomed home 8-year-old Leia Carrico, and her 5-year-old sister Caroline, who’d been missing for two days in the Northern California wilderness, I was moved to tears by the bravery of these adorable girls and their stunning ability to move quickly into survival mode.
+As I read how a grateful family and community welcomed home 8-year-old Leia Carrico, and her 5-year-old sister Caroline, who’d been missing for two days in the Northern California wilderness, I was moved to tears.
+The bravery of these adorable girls and their stunning ability to move quickly into survival mode holds so many lessons for every one of us.

-Could you live through such crises?
+Could you live through such a crisis?
 How about an income disaster?
 If you get the infamous pink slip tomorrow, will you know what to do?
+If you have it already, take a deep breath and let’s walk through a few basic strategies.

 It is essential that you keep your head and your cool, as demonstrated so aptly by young Leia who told reporters, “We needed to find shelter fast!”